Defining Grandmillennial Style

 - Color is Back.
 Of course, it sure beats the drab and monotonous style of Mid Century Modern and Modern Farmhouse Furniture.
 Finally, the young people have faced color with less trepidation and are starting to experiment with hues other than light gray, medium gray and gray-gray.

 - Real Furniture takes center stage.
 Certainly, this new trend embraces wood furniture in more classic styles.
 Think: Queen Anne or Chippendale chairs, a vintage mahogany secretary desk, or art deco sideboard.
 Surprisingly, these young sophisticated ladies and gents have finally ditched the pressed board and are finding the merits of solid wood furniture.
+As you might have guessed, this means that they are buying high end used furniture.

 - As far as accessories, the classic Grand Millennial girl likely prefers to shop at antique malls, and online antique stores to feather her nest.
 So, that means she will likely start admiring fine china, more traditional art like botanical prints, portraits and landscape paintings.
 Personally, I couldn’t be happier that my obsession with fine china and gilded mirrors has become slightly normalized as this trend has taken hold. 🙂